Melyohin-AA/OpenWeatherApiHandleLib/README.md

 Accessibility: `{ get; }`

 #### `ApiHandleFactory.WeatherApiUrl` property
-Defines the address for requesting for a weather by city location.
+Defines the address for requesting for weather by city location.
 Value type: `string`
 Accessibility: `{ get; }`